 Teams that integrated Opus 4.7 into autonomous loops face a forced choice.

-Migrate to AI Credits before June 1.
-Eliminates the multiplier algebra and bills at Anthropic’s API rate.
+Take the AI Credits route.
+For monthly plans this became the default on June 1; it eliminates the multiplier algebra and bills at Anthropic’s API rate.
 Credits are finite and non-refundable; a runaway agent or recursive tool call can zero out a monthly balance in one afternoon, with no fallback to cheaper models once credits are gone.

 Rewrite routing logic.
 Gate Opus behind human approval, cap iteration counts, or shard work across cheaper models.
 A hybrid approach limits exposure: route Sonnet 4.6 to tool calls and context accumulation, reserve Opus 4.7 for the turns requiring deep inference.
-Most agentic frameworks support per-call model selection.
 The slow route, but the only one that preserves the original capability without accepting the new pricing in full.

 The Broader Lesson: Launch Promos Are Not Budgets